Download the program flyer here.

 2. Official transcripts from all postsecondary institutions that you attended.

-3. Professional Resume (limited to 2 pages) that provides your name and contact information as well as postsecondary education (all degrees, years awarded, institution names, emphasis area), work experiences, education certifications, professional memberships.
+3. Professional Resume that provides your name and contact information as well as postsecondary education (all degrees, years awarded, institution names, emphasis area), work experiences, professional certifications, professional memberships, publications and references.

-4. A Personal Statement in the form of a Professional Essay (3-5 double-spaced pages, word-processed in either Times New Roman 12-point or Ariel 10-point, page numbers and your name in upper right corner).
+4. A Personal Statement in the form of a Statement of Purpose (3-5 double-spaced pages, word-processed in either Times New Roman 12-point or Ariel 10-point, page numbers and your name in upper right corner).
 If you cite literature/resources to support your comments, adhere to the academic writing guidelines provided in 6th edition of the Publication Manual of the American Psychological Association.

-Part I: Provide background about your experiences as a leader and share how these experiences have prompted you to enroll in a doctoral program in educational leadership studies.
-Share your career aspirations and explain how completing an Executive EdD program will assist you in achieving your professional goals.
+Provide background about your experiences as a leader and share how these experiences have prompted you to enroll in a doctoral program in the area of educational leadership studies.